Modern C++ Engineering Practices — Building a File Copier from Scratch (Part 2): Core Implementation and Practical Testing

 }

-It's that simple.
+}That's all there is to it.
 We check the number of command-line arguments, create a FileCopier object, call the copy method, and determine the exit code based on the return value.
-Standard Unix program style: return 0 for success, non-zero for failure.
+This follows standard Unix program style: return 0 for success, and non-zero for failure.

 Compilation Command